Saga Privacy Hub

 - Saga Magazine

 Saga are committed to protecting your privacy.
-We comply with the principles of the General Data Protection Regulation (GDPR) and associated data protection legislation.
+We comply with the principles of the UK General Data Protection Regulation (GDPR) and associated data protection legislation.
 We aim to maintain best-practice standards in our processing of personal, sensitive data and/or special category personal data.

 How we use your information